keVi420/keVi420/README.md

 - 😉 I'm Kevin from Poland and I really enjoy learning languages and frameworks.
 I also enjoy UI/UX and design in general.

-- 🌱 I’m currently learning golang and python.
+- 🌱 I’m currently learning python and c++.

 ## Languages and Tools: